 “We need to let the kids become self-sufficient, not dependent on us making all the decisions for them,” Scott says.
 “But it’s still great to touch base every week and see how each other’s lives are going.”

 While those phone calls to family were reassuring, Hannah also found support from those around her.

 “Having a really good friend base helped a lot as they stepped in and took care of me like your family would,” she says.
 “If you live on campus the people there really do become like a second family and ease that change.”

 The empty nest

 Having a child move out after 18 years is a big change for any household and it can create quite a big void for parents and siblings left behind.
-When they arrived home for the first time without Hannah they were greeted by a peaceful silence and a whole pile of mess she left behind to clean up.
+When Scott and Vicki arrived home for the first time without Hannah, they were greeted by a peaceful silence and a whole pile of mess she left behind to clean up.

 “I think we spent a lot of time wondering how she was getting along and when we could visit her or she could visit us,” Scott says.
 “Phone conversations were pretty limited as she was going from one event to the next so we figured she was doing ok.
 A lot of attention was then shifted onto our other daughter, Emily.”